edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 ---
 layout: post
-title: What are the necessary skills for research-oriented data analysis?
+title: How to become a research-oriented data analyst
 excerpt_separator: <!--more-->
 ---